kermitt2/article_dataset_builder/Readme.md

 Python utility for harvesting efficiently a large Open Access collection of PDF (fault tolerant, can be resumed, parallel download and ingestion) and for transforming them into structured XML adapted to text mining and information retrieval applications.

-Currently supported:
+Input currently supported:

 - list of DOI in a file, one DOI per line
 - metadata csv input file from [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research)

 ## What:

-- Perform some metadata enrichment/agregation via [biblio-glutton](https://github.com/kermitt2/biblio-glutton) & CrossRef web API](https://github.com/CrossRef/rest-api-doc) and output consolidated metadata in a json file
+- Perform some metadata enrichment/agregation via [biblio-glutton](https://github.com/kermitt2/biblio-glutton) & [CrossRef web API](https://github.com/CrossRef/rest-api-doc) and output consolidated metadata in a json file

 - Harvest PDF from the specification of the article set (list of strong identifiers or basic metadata provided in a csv file), typically PDF available in Open Access PDF via the [Unpaywall API](https://unpaywall.org/products/api) (and some heuristics)